 “Understood.
 I’ll try to remember, but it may take a bit of getting used to.”

 “Fair enough.
 I can’t ask more than that.
-Now, changing subjects,” continued Richard, “do you know anything about electronics?”
+Now, changing subjects, do you know anything about electronics?”

 “Only a small change then!” commented Rob curiously, furrowing his brow.
 “Not a lot, why?”

-“The girl had these papers stuffed in her jacket,” Richard said passing over some crumpled pieces of paper.
-The papers had clearly been previously rolled but had then been folded to fit inside her jacket.
+“The girl had these papers stuffed in her jacket.”
+Richard passed over some crumpled pieces of paper.
 “As you can see, a lot is totally illegible because of water damage, but a couple of pages appear to be some sort of electrical layout plan with ‘Confidential’ stamped all over.
-One appears to show the components in greater detail, but is mostly washed out.
-Unfortunately, the information boxes on the bottom right are also illegible, so we have no way of knowing what these are, nor where they come from.”
+One appears to show the components in greater detail, but with a lot washed out.
+Unfortunately, the information boxes are illegible, so we have no way of knowing what these are, nor where they come from.”

 Rob spent a few moments scanning the papers.
 “All I can add is that the indecipherable handwritten scribbles are too dreadful to be female.
 Could they be her father’s?”

 “That’s a good point.
-It’s possible they could be his, but why try and protect them amid a ferocious storm?
+It’s possible, but why try and protect them amid a ferocious storm?
 We’ll have to wait until she wakes up.
 So you know, I’ve sent scanned copies to MI5 for their analysis.”